micwin/ticino/events/src/site/markdown/index.md

 nor proxy or wrap them in whatsoever.
 If you already have a method or event class from another events framework, it is abolutely perfect (from a ticino events view) to use them with ticino.

+- donot put any algorithms or logic into the event classes. these should be sole value or state holders.

+- Although ticino events does not limit that, make sure to not incorporate sensitive data in your events or, if you have to, make sure no one not intended gets a grip on the corresponding event scope.

+- you surely could use primitives as events as well. using strings surely is a good choice if the decision which string means what event should be done by the receiver itself - or if you simply use ticino as a means of simple intra-vm data transport multiplexer.

+- be careful when dispatching an event while handling another one.
+Could result in a deadlock.
+When you have to, consider using _EventScope.dispatchAsynchronously_ when dispatching inside a event handler.